 The Health is Power toolkit is designed for organizations to better promote sexual health among young African American men (ages 18-30).
 The toolkit is designed mainly for heterosexual men, but also includes imagery and messaging that can be used with gay and bisexual men.
-On the Health is Power campaign page, organizations can download the campaign toolkit, which contains drop-in web content, as well as customizable posters and postcards and social media content.

 Health and Wellbeing for Young Males

 This self-assessment tool is designed for young male patients, roughly ages 14-18, to help provide a picture of overall health and wellbeing.
 This assessment can be shared with a healthcare provider, who can answer any questions you might have about the questions covered.

 There’s more to it than what you see.
 Although most of the male reproductive organs are external, it’s important to understand how all your sex organs—external and internal—work together.

 Sexual difficulties in middle age are just as natural to the aging process as a change in hearing, vision, or physical strength.
 While it’s important to understand why most men over 40 experience some form of sexual difficulty, it’s more important to understand that sexual difficulties in middle age (and beyond) can be managed.